 Collect dust bunnies

 Although they are really not that cute at all, dust bunnies are something that occurs in any house.
 They are the collection of dust and hair that clumps up into little balls and more in corners, under beds and so on.
 Have your kids run around the house looking for them and collecting them.
-It will give them something to do and they’ll get to it fast.
+There are some kid safe vacuum cleaners, if you are interested I’ll share some vacuum reviews below.
+Getting them a kiddy vacuum cleaner will give them something to do and they’ll get to it fast.

 Ask them to help you sort through laundry, socks and the like.
 Call it the “matching game” or something similar and teach them how to fold clothes, put away toys and other belongings.
 Have them put away all books and let them read to you while you listen, turning the roles of parent and child for a bit.